rrvt/PreOutpost/README.md

 A help file is included.
 Let the author know if the help file needs improving...

+## Updates

+### August 16, 2020

+Mostly internal changes, but it should be noted that the installer puts the PreOutpost program directory on the system path so that in the Dos Box (Command Prompt, Take Command, etc.) the command line will respond to "PreOutpost" regardless of the current directory.
+This should be helpful when creating a master file.
+Of course what works on one operating system may not work on another, so one might be required to changed directories to the PreOutpost directory in the Program Files.

 ## Built With

 Slickedit is used for all edits, Visual Studio 2017 with various additions (Wix being one) is used to